 The JPEGs that came straight out of the camera cannot even begin to compare to this image.
 We were able to prevent halos and other abnormalities while extracting a large quantity of additional low-contrast detail from the raw files produced by the camera.

-When examining 100 percent crops, it is important to keep in mind that doing so is like to reading a very big print while standing extremely close to the page.
+When examining 100 percent crops, it is important to keep in mind that doing so is like reading a very big print while standing extremely close to the page.
 However, if you want to get the most out of the sensor of your 6D and photograph things like nature and landscapes, you will still need to edit with the raw file, even if you shoot at the base ISO.

 Adjustments for the lens’s corrections